-So here is our tradition: I am muslim, as are my husband and children, so at home we do not “celebrate Christmas”.
-My family however, is Christian and I believe it is very important to raise the boys knowing and respecting all the world’s religions and beliefs.
+So here is our tradition: I am Muslim, as are my husband and children, so at home we do not “celebrate Christmas”.
+My family, however, is Christian.
+I believe it is very important to raise the boys knowing and respecting all the world’s religions and beliefs.
 I still buy gifts for my family members, but I do not expect them to give any to me.

 At Christmas time, my mum waits to finish the tree until my boys are home to help her hang all the last ornaments and decorations.

-Growing up, Christmas in my family was a huge affair and all of my mum’s four siblings would travel from various Southern African countries back to my Gran’s house in Zimbabwe.
-Christmas eve is ALWAYS spent doing last-minute wrapping and fighting over sellotape and scissors (my mum and sister are pedantic about wrapping and their gifts are ornately decorated with ribbons, berries and twine, mine on the other hand look like a dogs breakfast).
+Growing up, Christmas in my family was a huge affair.
+All of my mum’s four siblings would travel from various Southern African countries back to my Gran’s house in Zimbabwe.
+Christmas eve is ALWAYS spent doing last-minute wrapping and fighting over sellotape and scissors.
+My mum and sister are pedantic about wrapping.
+Their gifts are ornately decorated with ribbons, berries and twine.
+Mine, on the other hand, look like a dogs breakfast).

-After Dinner its games time, charades and balderdash and the card game “21” (we have a less polite name for it) are always played.
+After Dinner, its games time!
+Charades and balderdash and the card game “21”.
+We have a less polite name for it.
+All these are always played.

 Boxing Day is spent with friends visiting and is typically always outside by the pool.

 I was so glad that Rebecca submitted her tradition because I’m very mindful of the fact that whilst South Africa celebrates the Christmas holiday there are so many people in this country who are not Christian.
 I was curious to see how people from the different religions spend their time over this festive season when they are bombarded with the Christian celebration.
-I also identify with Rebecca’s Zimbabwean Christmas because it’s so similar to how I spent mine as a child.
+Rebecca and I are both from Zim so I can identify with her Zimbabwean Christmas.
+It‘s so similar to how I spent mine as a child.
 Thanks so much for this Rebecca.